Management Job Titles and Responsibilities

 Typically, managers are classified into three levels:

-- Top-level managers or senior management: At this level, managers are responsible for charting the company's path.
-Once that's in place, they convey it to all employees.
+- Top-Level Managers or Senior Management: At this level, managers are responsible for charting the company's path.
+Once that's in place, they convey the path to all employees.
 For senior managers, the ability to inspire is crucial, as is possessing a strategic understanding of the company and industry.

 - Supervisors: Direct supervisors manage employees.
 They're responsible for making sure work is done on time and correctly.
 They also inform middle management of any issues and set an example for employees.
 Want people to show up on time?
 A supervisor (especially one who infallibly shows up on time) can make a difference.